ccasalme/readme-experiment/README.md

 Then c'est viola!
 Your README is now live in the repository!

-Visual Walkthrough:
+**Visual Walkthrough:**
-For a step by step demo of creating the README, watch the walkthrough video here:
+For a step by step demo of creating the README, watch the walkthrough video here: (upcoming)

   ## Contributing